V-S to participate in free breakfast/lunch meal program

 “We are really pleased to continue this program after the success we had with it from March 20 to July 31st,” Karen Ackman, Food Services Director for V-S said.
 “We served 77,169 meals during that time.
 This program supports our food service budget and the meals are straight across the board for everyone in our school district.”

-Watch for more information on social media, the school website and email.
-Contact Karen Ackman at karen.ackman@vscsd.org or (319) 436-5848.
+Watch for more information regarding meal pickup locations on social media, the school website and email.
+Contact Karen Ackman at karen.ackman@vscsd.org or (319) 436-5848 with questions.